sawcheg/NominatimAPI/README.md

 \
 **How to use**

-To register this service you need to add the following using statement and call to `AddNominatimServices` and 'AddHttpClient' in your applications `Program.cs` file.
+To register this service you need to add the following using statement and call to `AddNominatimServices` and `AddHttpClient` in your applications `Program.cs` file.

 ```csharp
 using NoninatimAPI;